lukakldiashvili/lukakldiashvili/README.md

 ## I'm a Student and Game Developer!
 - 🔭 I’m currently working at a small studio and on personal projects!
-- 🌱 I’m currently learning 'Networking and new Unity features'
+- 🌱 I’m currently learning 'Networking and Unity stuff'
-- 🥅 2020 Goals: Release a game on mobile platform
+- 🥅 2021 Goals: To be decided :)

 ### Connect with me: